iwillig/iwillig/src/using_pandoc.md

 Now that we understand the basics of how Pandoc works, we are going to use it to build a technical manual.
 We have three main goals with this manual.
-We want to use plantuml to draw diagrams.
-We want to be able to include code fragments in our main document.
-And we want to use markdown for our content.
+We want to use PlantUML to draw diagram and we want to be able to include code fragments in our main document.
+Also we want to use Markdown for our content.

+- PlantUML based digrams
+- Include code modules
+- Markdown based

+#### Setup

+We want to use a Markdown file for each section.
+We are going to use a Makefile to build our document into a single HTML document.
+These are just examples and feel free to use what you want to build software.
+The rough structure for our manual will be as follows.

+- **Makefile**
+- **metadata.yml**
+- **sections/introduction.md**
+- **sections/architecture.md**

 First, let's create a Pandoc metadata file.
 Pandoc uses yaml for metadata.
 You can include the metadata in a file or in a separate file.
-We are going to use a separate file for our manual.

 Create a file called **metadata.yml** with the following content.